fjpalacios/website/docs/ROADMAP.md

 **Estimated Time:** 3 hours

 **Why:** Essential UX feature for content-heavy blogs, improves navigation and user engagement

+**Note:** ⚠️ This section is OUTDATED.
+Search is already implemented (see section above with ✅ status).
+Tasks below are kept for reference but most are already complete.

 **Decision:** Using **Pagefind** (recommended over Fuse.js for performance)